-The Tulare and Kings Counties’ Fire Chiefs Association, and the Tulare and Kings Counties Fire Training Officers Association both offer tremendous support to this program and serve as our program advisory group.
+The Tulare and Kings Counties’ Fire Chiefs Association, and the South Valley Training Officers Association both offer tremendous support to this program and serve as our program advisory group.
 They also graciously make available the fire apparatus, equipment and professional training facilities necessary to ensure the continued success of this program.

 Although the fire technology curriculum at Porterville College does not include a Fire Technology degree program, it may be possible to use fire technology courses as “electives” in other degree programs.

-Coupling an Associates degree in nearly any subject with completion of one, or both, of our fire academies, can greatly improve an individual's fire service employment opportunities.
+Coupling an Associate’s degree in nearly any subject with completion of either of our fire academies can greatly improve an individual's fire service employment opportunities.
 It is important to recognize that the fire service is not just about fighting fire.
 The fire service is a large business that employs people in a variety of positions.
 Some non-fire control jobs include:

 Porterville College conducts a Basic Fire Fighter-1 Fire Academy in the Fall and an Interagency Basic Wildland Firefighter Academy in the Spring each year.
 Entry-level firefighter job opportunities in California are growing as municipalities work to fill vacancies created by retirements, and because of population growth, the need to staff additional fire stations.
 Firefighter salaries and benefits are very competitive and the personal satisfaction of being a firefighter is great.